Department of Biology, University of Oxford

-The Department of Biology, established in 2022, is a science department in the University of Oxford's Mathematical, Physical and Life Sciences Division.
-It was formed on 1 August 2022 after a merger between the Department of Plant Sciences and Department of Zoology.
+The Department of Biology is an academic department at the Mathematical, Physical and Life Sciences Division at the University of Oxford in Oxford, England, United Kingdom.
+It was formed following the 1 August 2022 merger between the Department of Plant Sciences and the Department of Zoology.

-The department has two main buildings: Department of Biology (Mansfield Road) and Department of Biology (South Parks Road).
-It also has an additional field station, The John Krebs Field Station, based in Wytham.
+The department is now in the Life and Mind Building on South Parks Road, Oxford.
+It also has a field station, The John Krebs Field Station, based in Wytham.

 Overview

 The Department's research spans levels from molecules to ecosystems in order to address fundamental questions relating to food security, plant molecular biology, disease biology, evolutionary mechanisms, conservation biology, biodiversity, evolutionary developmental biology, climate change and animal behaviour.
 This department also delivers the teaching of an undergraduate MBiol degree in biology.
 Within its research portfolio, the department incorporates several research institutes such as the Edward Grey Institute of Field Ornithology (EGI), the Wildlife Conservation Research Unit (WildCRU); as well as housing the Oxford University Herbaria.
 Several members of academic staff work within the Peter Medawar Building for Pathogen Research and were involved in addressing the COVID-19 pandemic.

 Additional partnerships and resources of the Department include the Oxford University Museum of Natural History, the Oxford Botanic Garden and Arboretum, the John Krebs Field Station and Wytham Woods.